 The Lathe of Aylesford is home to “The Aylesford Bucket”,

-a copper alloy funerary device used in a cremation ceremony and discovered in 1886 in an ancient burial ground in the territory.
-It is identified with the Celtic Cantii people, after whom the county of Kent is named.
-The artefact is dated to approximately 75 BC.
+believed to have held locally produced beer, mead, or fermented berry-juices, this particular example, discovered in 1886, containing several cremated human bones, is thought to have been used in a funeral ceremony.
+The bucket is noted for its ornamentation, featuring two elaborately crowned human heads rearing above the vessel’s handles; and an extraordinary decorative frieze just below the rim which bears the singular image of two ‘pantomime horses’ facing each other.
+The artefact is identified with the Celtic Cantii people, after whom the county of Kent is named and dated to approximately 75 BC.
 The distinct decorative handle on the bucket, depicting a human face and named for the lathe in which it was discovered, is an ideal local symbol for deployment on a flag for the Lathe of Aylesford.
 The device is set against a grey coloured field, suggestive of the earth from which it was retrieved.

 The Lathe Of Sutton-at-Hone.